F.A.Q

 • How do you deal with art block?

-Personally when I have art block I legit take a break.
-Art block is usually that part of my brain that goes "You are about to level up.
-You will figure it out now chill".
-I take actual breaks it can be a month, it can be 6 months, it can be a year or even 2 years.
+Personally, when I have art block, I legit take a break.
+Art block is usually that part of my brain that goes, "You are about to level up.
+You will figure it out now, chill".
+I take actual breaks; it can be a month, it can be 6 months, it can be a year, or even 2 years.
 I TAKE A BREAK to better understand my flow and artistic needs that will please me and no one else.

-Also, it's good to keep the mantra" what's the damn rush" as an artist... you and your art aren't going anywhere... you will forever have time to draw up until your big dirt nap.
-Trust me take time to cool down, relax, and enjoy life beyond your art to get back into it.
+Also, it's good to keep the mantra" what's the damn rush" as an artist...
+You and your art aren't going anywhere...
+You will forever have time to draw up until your big dirt nap.
+Trust me, take time to cool down, relax, and enjoy life beyond your art to get back into it.

 • How do you motivate yourself to improve or draw in general?